 It is a criminal offence to demolish, alter materially or extend a listed building without listed building consent.
-Alterations may be subject to enforcement action or prosecution at any time.
+Alterations may be subject to enforcement action or prosecution.
 Retrospective applications for listed building consent will be considered on their merits.

 Do I Need Planning Permission?